arifin1301/arifin1301/README.md

 I'm currently active in Google Developer Student Club as Leader at <a href="https://instagram.com/gdsc.ubg">@gdsc.ubg</a> to build and share event about google technology.

 - 🔭 I’m currently computer science student on Bumigora University
-- 🌱 I’m currently learning about cloud technology for back-end apps
+- 🌱 I’m currently learning about back-end and front-end technology web apps
 - 💬 Feel free to ask me about web development or JavaScript
 - 📫 How to reach me: juniordion7@gmail.com
 - ⚡ Fun fact: I'm handsome😃